Brian White | February 4, 2016 | Personal Injury

 Sadly, bullying is a common problem.
 Most of us can remember being teased or harassed in school, but with the rise of the internet and cyberbullying, this topic has taken a serious turn.
 We more clearly understand the effects and causes of this behavior today, and new resources and legal actions have surfaced.

 If your child is bullied, you may work with the school to remedy the issue.
-You can proceed to the state or superintendent level if it is not resolved.
+You can proceed to the state of Texas or superintendent level if it is not resolved.
 Finally, you may reach out to the U.S. Department of Education and a personal injury attorney to put your foot down against conduct that has not been corrected.

 The Seriousness of the Issue

 Here are a few facts about bullying that can put this issue into perspective:

 - Bullying victims are 200% to 900% more likely to consider suicide.

 - Bullying is related to 50% of suicides involving young victims.

 - According to an ABC news story, almost 30% of all kids are bullies or bully-victims.